The Party’s Over

 Prior to 1984, Massachusetts had attached liability to liquor licensees and vendors that served alcohol to intoxicated patrons, who later caused injury or death to a third party.

 The New Jersey Supreme Court decision in Kelly v.
-Gwinnell, held that a social host was liable for serving alcohol to a visibly intoxicated adult guest at his home, and therefore owed a duty to the victim of an automobile accident that was later caused by said drunken guest.
+Gwinnell held that a social host was liable for serving alcohol to a visibly intoxicated adult guest at his home, and therefore owed a duty to the victim of an automobile accident that was later caused by the said drunken guest.

 Massachusetts followed with McGuiggan v.
 New England Telephone & Telegraph Co.
 In McGuiggan, the court recognized the existence of social host liability to third persons “where a social host… knew or should have known that his guest was drunk, but nevertheless gave him or permitted him to take an alcoholic drink.”

 Additionally, a social host does not owe a duty to an intoxicated guest who injures himself, even if the said guest is underage.
 The courts believe that the guest, regardless of age, is in the best position to prevent harm to himself.

 This issue was decided in three cases; Sampson v.
 MacDougall, which established that a social host owes no duty to an underage drinker that injures himself; Panagakos v.
 Walsh, which held that an underage drinker is responsible for his own actions; and Hamilton v.
 Ganias, which states a lack of duty because of voluntary consumption.

 All of these cases describe drinkers who are over the age of 18 but under 21.
 The courts ruled that the individuals in question were adults in the eyes of the law and should be held responsible for their own voluntary consumption of alcohol, despite being too young to legally purchase and consume alcohol.